sjara/timestamper/README.md

 # timestamper
-Application to record timestamps during experiments.
+Application to trigger camera and record timestamps of TTL signals during experiments.